bterlson/blog/content/blog/what-is-a-json-number.md

 #### Go

 Go's `encoding/json` library is capable of dynamically unmarshalling JSON number literals using the`float64` type.
 If you know the schema in advance, you can parse known integers into an appropriate integer type up to `int64`, and parse decimals into a `float32` type as appropriate.
 Support for unmarshalling e.g. decimal types or big integers can be added with some additional code, but also requires knowing the schema of the data.

+Go can be instructed to deserialize number literals into strings, allowing for custom handling and round-tripping of arbitrary literals without precision loss.

 #### Summary